 Year 6 Project Overview: Vermont Flexible Pathways

-As part of Vermont Act 77, which encourages flexible pathways to secondary school completion, Local Education Agencies (LEAs) have been identifying and developing ways that students can learn and demonstrate proficiency of the Education Quality Standards.
-The Vermont Agency of Education (VT AOE) would like to provide guidance and support to LEAs for helping students design pathways that take advantage of evidence-based non-traditional learning opportunities that meet students’ learning needs and goals.
-In particular, the VT AOE, in partnership with the NCC, will develop guidance for districts to ensure that all learning opportunities are rigorous, aligned to graduation proficiencies, and are accessible to all students.
-This guidance will include advice to districts on how to integrate work-based learning as a viable component of a student’s individualized pathway, addressing how and when students should receive credit for these opportunities, and how and by whom the learning should be supervised.
+As part of Vermont’s Act 77, an act relating to encouraging flexible pathways to secondary school completion, LEAs have been identifying and developing ways that students can learn and demonstrate proficiency of the Education Quality Standards.
+The AoE would like to provide guidance and support to LEAs for helping students design pathways that take advantage of highly effective nontraditional learning opportunities that meet students’ learning needs and goals, such as work-based learning, early college, dual-enrollment, extended learning opportunities, and more.
+In particular, the AoE would like to advise districts on how to integrate diverse learning experiences as viable components of a student’s individualized pathway, addressing how and when students should receive credit for these opportunities and how and by whom the learning should be supervised.

-NCC will support the VT AOE to develop and collect tools, research, and exemplars that LEAs can use to evaluate work-based learning and other non-traditional learning opportunities for alignment with learning objectives, accordance with the ESSA-defined levels of evidence, and inclusion in the flexible pathways to secondary school completion.
-NCC will also help the VT AOE develop guidance around how supervision and licensure are operationalized at the LEA level to support the implementation of Act 77.
-This project will result in the VT AOE, and in turn the LEAs, better understanding the components of strong practice for various non-traditional learning opportunities and how to effectively incorporate these into flexible pathways as they work to operationalize Act 77 in their schools.
+By convening and facilitating an internal cross-functional work group, the NCC will support the AoE to identify and compile resources that LEAs can use to evaluate myriad learning opportunities for alignment with learning objectives and inclusion in the flexible pathways to secondary school completion.
+NCC will also help the AoE develop guidance around how supervision and licensure are operationalized at the LEA level to support the implementation of Act 77.
+This project will result in the AoE, and in turn the LEAs, better understanding the components of strong practice for various learning opportunities and how to effectively incorporate these into flexible pathways as they work to operationalize Act 77 in their schools.

 Progress to Date